mesosphere/marathon/docs/docs/rest-api.md

 Valid constraint operators are one of ["UNIQUE", "CLUSTER", "GROUP_BY"].
 For additional information on using placement constraints see the [Constraints doc page]({{ site.baseurl }}/docs/constraints.html).

+##### labels

+Attaching metadata to apps can be useful to expose additional information to other services, so we added the ability to place labels on apps (for example, you could label apps "staging" and "production" to mark services by their position in the pipeline).

 ##### container